Río Grande de Santiago: Geography

-The Río Grande de Santiago descends over 1700 meters between Lake Chapala and the sea.
-Downstream from Lake Chapala the river and its major tributaries have carved deep narrow canyons, or barrancas, which can be 600 meters lower than the surrounding plateau.
+The Río Grande de Santiago then descends over 1700 meters as it heads towards the sea.
+Downstream from Lake Chapala, the river and its major tributaries have carved deep narrow canyons, or barrancas, which can be 600 meters lower than the surrounding plateau.
 The lower elevation and year-round moisture in the canyon bottoms sustain forests, which include many coastal tropical species not found on the plateaus.
-The Barranca de Oblatos or Barranca de Huentitán is a protected area popular with residents of the city of Guadalajara, which lies on the plateau immediately south of the barranca.
+The Barranca de Oblatos or Barranca de Huentitán is a scenic and protected area popular with residents of the city of Guadalajara, which lies on the plateau immediately south of the barranca.

 At La Yesca, the La Yesca Dam was completed in 2012 and the El Cajón Dam was completed downstream in 2007.
 Below El Cajón, the Aguamilpa Dam was completed in 1993, creating a reservoir covering a large part of the territory of the municipality of El Nayar in Nayarit.

 From Aguamilpa, the river descends to the coastal lowlands, passing by Santiago Ixcuintla and empties into the Pacific Ocean, 16 km northwest of San Blas, in Nayarit.

 The Santiago River alone is reported to be 269 miles long.
 It is viewed by some sources as a continuation of the Lerma River, which flows into Lake Chapala and at 466 miles long is one of Mexico's longest rivers.
 Together the Lerma–Santiago river system is a little over 600 miles long.